Infineon/tas_client_api/README.md

 This readme file gives an overview how to build and run the code.

-## Important branches to know
-develop            	--> Development is done continuously on this branch
-master 				--> Fully tested released source code

 ## Prerequisite for building locally
 This project uses [conan](https://conan.io) as dependency manager and consequently CMake as the build environment.
 All required packages and build tools are retrieved from the [ConanCenter](https://conan.io/center).
 See conanfile.py